alexivkin/SARDELKA/README.md

 The backup scripts treat end-to-end encrypted backup as local backups, except for the mounting and unmounting the file systems.
 You need to setup three things for the mounting:

-* an ssh user with the private/public key set up on the backup server
+* an ssh user with the private/public key set up on the backup server, which will be used to mount the remote disk over sshfs
-* a (sparse) file on the backup server containing the encrypted filesystem
+* a (sparse) file on the backup server containing the encrypted filesystem, which will later be mounted with cryptsetup
-* a local LUKs key to decrypt the remote file
+* a local LUKs key to decrypt the remote file containing the encrypted filesystem.
+This key never leaves the client ensuring e2e encryption

 #### Setting up the SSH

-1. Create the ssh key on the system you are backing up with something like `ssh-keygen -t ed25519 -f ~/.ssh/backupserver_backupuser`.
+1. Create the ssh user key on the system you are backing up with something like `ssh-keygen -t ed25519 -f ~/.ssh/backupserver_backupuser`.
 2. Create the user on the backup server with no password like this `sudo useradd -m -s /bin/bash backupuser`
-3. Create the proper folders, copy the public ssh key to `/.ssh/authorized_keys` and set proper access rights
+3. Create the required folders, copy the public ssh key to `/.ssh/authorized_keys` and set proper access rights
 ```
 sudo mkdir ~backupuser/.ssh
 sudo vi ~backupuser/.ssh/authorized_keys